plforacle/dev-heatwave-genai/vector-search/vector-search.md

     ```bash
     <copy>ALL{resource.type='mysqldbsystem', resource.compartment.id = '<OCIDComparment>'}</copy>
     ```
-    Replace OCIDComparment with the OCID of the compartment you had copied in Task 3.
+    Replace OCIDComparment with the OCID of the compartment you had copied in Task 4 items 1 and 2.

     For example: